maxnd/mxMarkEdit/README.md

 - Paste the citation(s) in the B1 column of a new row in the grid; all the data will fill properly the following cells; the titles will be included among the italics markers if they do not begin and end with quotation marks.
 - Add the key in the A1 column and use the shortcut `Meta + Ctrl + K` to make it unique.

-Finally, it's possible to keep and update all the bibliography in just one `.cvs` file in order to avoid scattering it in many files.
-Then it's easy to update the bibliographic tables of each other file in use with the latest version of data importing that main bibliographic file with the menu item `File - Import tables...`.
+Finally, it’s possible to keep and update all the bibliography in just one `.cvs` file in order to avoid scattering it in many files.
+Then it’s easy to update the bibliographic tables of each other file in use with the latest version of data importing that main bibliographic file with the menu item `File - Import tables...`.

 ### Inserting citations in the text

 To insert a citation of a work in the document, normally in the footnotes, just insert its identification key between two curly brackets, followed by all the detailed elements necessary for the single citation.
 For example, `Cf. {Taylor 2024}, pp. 23-46.`.
-It's necessary to be careful in typing correctly the key of the work to be quoted, respecting uppercase and lowercase.
+It’s necessary to be careful in typing correctly the key of the work to be quoted, respecting uppercase and lowercase.
 To do this, just display the bibliographic table, identify the key to be reported, copy it in clipboard with the shortcut `Meta + Opt + C` and paste it into the text.

 To have a visual feedback of the citation related to a key without opening the grid, use the shortcut `Meta + Shift + K` when the cursor is inside the key, that is among the two curly brackets that surround it.

-If it's necessary to quote an ancient text contained in a modern edition and to mention a number or chapter of its passage after the original title, use the key just for the modern work, and quote manually the first.
+If it’s necessary to quote an ancient text contained in a modern edition and to mention a number or chapter of its passage after the original title, use the key just for the modern work, and quote manually the first.
 For instance: `S. Augustine, *De Civitate Dei* I, 1-36, in {Augustine 2020}, 50.`.
 Of course, only the modern edition will appear in the bibliography.

 ### Producing a document with bibliography